jzabroski/Home/EntityFramework/Core/README.md

     builder.HasOne(x => x.PrimaryEntity)
         .WithOne(x => x.DependentEntity); // you have to use the navigation syntax on the DependentEntity if you are mapping both sides
     ```
+3. Corollary to previous item: If you completely forgot to configure the dependent entity on the PrimaryEntity's EntityTypeBuilder, you will get an identity insert exception in T-SQL.
+    ```
+    Microsoft.EntityFrameworkCore.DbUpdateException : An error occurred while updating the entries.
+See the inner exception for details.
+    ---- System.Data.SqlClient.SqlException : Cannot insert the value NULL into column 'PrimatyEntityId', table 'UnitTest.dbo.DependentEntity'; column does not allow nulls.
+INSERT fails.
+    The statement has been terminated.
+       at Microsoft.EntityFrameworkCore.Update.ReaderModificationCommandBatch.Execute(IRelationalConnection connection)
+       at Microsoft.EntityFrameworkCore.Update.Internal.BatchExecutor.Execute(DbContext _, ValueTuple`2 parameters)
+    ```

 # EFCore Naming Conventions